-20.10.1.
-Add Buttons
+20.9.1.Buttons and Designing the Aligners

-Buttons are added after right clicking on the tooth in the 3D view and selecting among several sets, shapes, and sizes.
+Buttons are added after right clicking on the tooth in the 3D view and selecting among several sets, shapes and sizes.
 The button position can be fine-tuned manually.
+If the creation of aligners has also been selected, the next step will include drawing and editing the curve for the aligner fabrication.
+The generation of aligners is part of the transition to the STL model export step.